Symmetrical dimethylhydrazine

 Symmetrical dimethylhydrazine (SDMH), or 1,2-dimethylhydrazine, is the organic compound with the formula (CH_{3}NH)_{2}.
 It is one of the two isomers of dimethylhydrazine.
-Both isomers are colorless liquids at room temperature, with properties similar to those of methylamines.
+Both isomers are colourless liquids at room temperature, with properties like those of methylamines.
 Symmetrical dimethylhydrazine is a potent carcinogen that acts as a DNA methylating agent.
-The compound has no commercial value, in contrast to its isomer unsymmetrical dimethylhydrazine (1,1-dimethylhydrazine, UDMH), which is used as a rocket fuel.
-Symmetrical dimethylhydrazine is more toxic than unsymmetrical dimethylhydrazine and is therefore an unwanted impurity in UDMH.
+The compound has no commercial value, in contrast to its isomer unsymmetrical dimethylhydrazine(1,1-dimethylhydrazine, UDMH), which is used as a rocket fuel.
+SDMH is more toxic than unsymmetrical dimethylhydrazine and is often considered an unwanted impurity in UDMH.

-It is used to induce colon tumors in experimental animals—particularly mice and feline cell samples.
+It is used to induce colon tumors in experimental animals, particularly mice and feline cell samples.